ppikula/journerl/README.md

 ## How to use

 The only thing you need to do is add the joernerl repository to list of your dependencies and just start the journerl application.
+Alternatively you can tak a look at the *For Developers* section.
 By default the web UI listens on the loopback interface on port 8080.
 This can be changed using proper application config.
 For example to change it  to 10.0.0.1:9090 set the following values in your `sys.config`: